 Nerva Boutique Hotel: The Nerva Boutique Hotel is right around the corner from the Colosseum but tucked away in an adorable alleyway.
 This charming hotel, with its quaint and simple decor, provides a quiet retreat from the stampeding crowds in Rome’s historic center.

-Airbnb in Trastevere: To get a true local experience, rent an apartment in the cozy neighborhood of Trastevere, one of our favorite spots in Rome.
+Airbnb in Trastevere: To get a true local experience, rent an apartment across the river in the cozy neighborhood of Trastevere, one of our favorite spots in Rome.
 Also, follow this link to get a $40 credit with Airbnb!

 Tour the Roman Forum and Colosseum